GraphingLib/GraphingLib/docs/handbook/figure_style_file.rst

     fig2 = Figure(figure_style="dark")
     fig2.set_visual_params(axes_edge_color="red") # "dark" style, but axes color is overridden

 If no style is specified, the user's default style is used.
-This default style can be set by the user using the `set_default_style` function.
+This default style can be set by the user using the `set_default_style` function or by using GraphingLib's Style Editor.
 Once set, the default style will be saved and used for all figures created without a specified style.
 The default style can also be retrieved using the `get_default_style` function.

 .. code-block:: python